Speculations mount over Abba Kyari | Hallmarknews

 For another polity watcher, this state of affairs is indeed quite toxic and does not allow the nation to get the best possible leadership that it needs.

-On his part, however, the journalist and commentator, Chukwu Opara would prefer to be more pragmatic in his assessment and response.
+On his part however, the journalist and commentator, Chukwu Opara would prefer to be more pragmatic in his own assessment and response.

 So where does this leave us?
 Heads, tails, Abba Kyari rules!